If you drive a lot like I do, you see things. These things are not necessarily good or filled with common sense.

 loading...

 This also happens every day when I drive north on I-95 through the Hampton tolls.
-There are only two left lanes with the Open Toll Road (ORT), but drivers again think their speed is being monitored and could get a speeding ticket.
+There are only two left lanes with the Open Toll Road (ORT), but drivers think their speed is being monitored and could get a speeding ticket.

 Police Officer Writing Ticket